 The article went on in this elaborate and frankly wrong vein for some time.
 At one point, it admonished scientists that they should be “more open-minded” about this matter.
 I’m sorry, we’re very open-minded.
 We’re just not gullible, and we like to be able to lay hands on the what and the when and the where of our ideas–not just spin them whole cloth and salt them with a few sciency-sounding words.
 The fact that some practicing archaeologists have done just that has earned them terrible condemnation from their peers, and an ignominy that will never be forgotten as long as there are printed words.

 Perhaps by now you’re wondering why I even care.
 I do, because, at some point, this kind of laziness and credulity becomes dangerous.
-Think of it in terms of Measles and Vaccine-Resistant Tuberculosis, Polio, or Pertussis.
+Think of it in terms of Measles and antibiotics-resistant Tuberculosis, Polio, or Pertussis.
 Dangerous not only to the individual, but to everyone around them not vaccinated with the ability to engage in critical analysis of information with which they are bombarded.
 Nor am I asserting that science of any sort should be immune to the thorough inquiry of its findings.